-In March 2016 Cleo was awarded the The Loisaida Inc., Center Fellowship, where she worked as a researcher and artist in residence.
-In May 2016 Cleo was awarded the Post-Graduate Summer Research Fellowship from New York University, where she continued to work on her book that investigats the use and importance of public and private space.
+In 2016 Cleo was awarded the The Loisaida Inc., Center Fellowship, where she worked as a researcher and artist in residence in New York's Lower East Site.
+This same year Cleo was awarded the Post-Graduate Summer Research Fellowship from New York University, during which time she launched the nowHERE organization.

 Cleo graduated from New York Universities Tisch School of the Arts with a masters in Art and Public Policy in May 2016.
 She earned her undergraduate degrees from the University of Auckland in 2013, double majoring in Political Science and International Business.
-Today she continues to work as a freelance producer, curator and creative consultant in New Zealand and across the United States.
+Today she continues to work as a consultant in New Zealand and across the United States.